 If you're wondering how to clean a yoga mat the right way, the brand suggests sponging it down with a tiny bit of dish soap and water every five to ten days.
 They warn that using heavy and abrasive sprays can wear down the durable material over time.
 Then, let the mat air dry whilst laying flat.
 Also, Liforme warns against wearing lotions and oils when using the mat as they can cause permanent stains.

 Is the Liforme Yoga Mat worth its price tag?

-It is a heavy mat to carry around and would probably leave you out of breath if taken on a particularly busy commute.
+It is a heavy mat to carry around and would probably leave you a bit out of breath if taken on a particularly busy commute.
 While it’s not the most public transport friendly, Liforme has also released a lighter mat to travel with.
-As many adapt to working out at home, the mat is great for home-based workouts.
-The £100+ price-tag is a stretch, yet for those who expect frequent use, this is a mat that can withstand a lifetime of warrior poses.
+As many adapt to working out at home, the O.G. mat is great for home-based workouts.
+The nearly $150 price tag is a stretch, yet for those who expect frequent use, this is a yoga mat that can withstand a lifetime of warrior poses.